 Casa Verde is probably the most popular of the Botanic Gardens Restaurants.
 It is relaxed and dog-friendly, do expect a crowded space of humans and dogs during peak hours on weekends.

-Food For Thought is a casual cafe at the building near the main entrance.
+November 2017 Update – The Food for Thought restaurant has closed.
+They have re-opened as Food for Tots in the Children’s Garden.
+In its place a new restaurant, named Fusion Spoon, has opened.
+Fusion Spoon is a casual cafe at the building near the main entrance.
 It is the largest of the Botanic Gardens restaurants.
 There is a large air-conditioned space as well as a spacious al fresco area.

 Tanglin Gate, #B1-00, Singapore 259569